awsdocs/amazon-ses-developer-guide/doc-source/dns-txt-records.md

 ## Adding a TXT Record to Your Domain's DNS Server<a name="add-dns-txt-record"></a>

 The procedure for adding TXT records to your domain's DNS server depends on who provides your DNS service\.
-Your DNS provider might be Route 53 or another domain name registrar such as GoDaddy\.
-Although we cannot provide specific instructions about how to add TXT records to your domain's DNS server, here is the general procedure DNS providers typically use\.
+Your DNS provider might be Amazon Route 53 or another domain name registrar such as GoDaddy\.
+This section provides procedures for adding a TXT record to Route 53, as well as generic procedures that apply to other DNS providers\.

+### Procedures for Amazon Route 53<a name="add-dns-txt-record-route53"></a>

+When you begin [the process of verifying a new domain](verify-domain-procedure.md) for use with Amazon SES, you can automatically add the domain verification TXT record to your Route 53 configuration\.
+However, if you choose not to add the TXT record automatically, you can add the TXT record to your Route 53 configuration manually by completing the procedure in this section\.

+**To add a TXT record to the DNS record for your Route 53\-managed domain**

+1. Open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.

+1. Under **Identity Management**, choose **Domains**\.

+1. Choose the domain that you want to verify\.

+1. Expand the **Verification** section\.
+Copy the value shown next to **TXT Value**\.

+1. Open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

+1. In the navigation pane, choose **Hosted Zones**\.

+1. Select the domain that you want to add a TXT record to, and then choose **Go to Record Sets**\.

+1. Choose **Create Record Set**\.

+1. In the **Create Record Set** pane, make the following selections:

+   1. For **Name**, type **\_amazonses**\.

+   1. For **Type**, choose **TXT – Text**\.

+   1. For **TTL \(Seconds\)**, type **1800**\.

+   1. For **Value**, paste the TXT record value you copied from the Amazon SES console\.

+   1. Choose **Create**\.

+1. On the **Domains** page in the Amazon SES console, check the value in the **Status** column next to the domain you just attempted to verify\.
+If the status is "pending verification," wait a few minutes, and then choose **refresh** \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/refresh_icon.png)\)\.
+Repeat this process until the value in the status column is "verified\."

+### Generic procedures for other DNS providers<a name="add-dns-txt-record-general"></a>

+The procedures for adding TXT records to the DNS configurations vary from provider to provider\.
+For specific steps, consult your DNS provider's documentation\.
+The procedure in this section gives a basic overview of the steps you take when adding a TXT record to the DNS configuration for your domain\.

 **To add a TXT record to your domain's DNS server \(general procedure\)**

 1. Go to your DNS provider's website\.
-If you are not sure which DNS provider serves your domain, try looking it up by using a free [ Whois service](http://www.google.com/search?aq=f&hl=en&q=whois+free&btnG=Search)\.
+If you aren't sure which DNS provider serves your domain, you can look it up by using a free [ Whois service](http://www.google.com/search?aq=f&hl=en&q=whois+free&btnG=Search)\.

-1. Sign in to your domain's account\.
+1. On the provider's website, sign in to your account\.

 1. Find the page for updating your domain's DNS records\.
-This page often has a name such as DNS Records, DNS Zone File, Advanced DNS, or something similar\.
+This page often has a name such as DNS Records, DNS Zone File, or Advanced DNS\.
+If you're unsure, consult the provider's documentation\.

-1. Locate the TXT records for your domain\.

 1. Add a TXT record with the name and value provided by Amazon SES\.
 **Important**